jakechen/ds-career/selling_aiml.md

-# Jake’s guide to how to make money selling AI/ML
+# Jake’s guide to how to make money selling Cloud-native AI/ML

 # Introduction
 ## Who am I?